Luke2642/webui-scripts/README.md

 # Scripts for Automatic1111

+Scripts go in the automatic1111 stable-diffusion-webui / scripts folder.

 ## Prompt S/R Batch

 Generating e.g. 4 images in 1 batch is slightly faster than 4x1 image, this script allows you to change the prompt across 1 batch.